 Option Description DCN_IGNORE_DELETEOP If set to true, DELETE operations will not generate any database change event.
-DCN_IGNORE_INSERTOP If set to true, INSERT operations will not generate any database change event.
-DCN_IGNORE_UPDATEOP If set to true, UPDATE operations will not generate any database change event.
+DCN_IGNORE_INSERTOP If set to ${\tt true}$, ${\tt INSERT}$ operations will not generate any database change event.
+DCN_IGNORE_UPDATEOP If set to ${\tt true}$, ${\tt UPDATE}$ operations will not generate any database change event.
 DCN_NOTIFY_CHANGELAG Specifies the number of transactions by which the client is willing to lag behind.
 Note: If this option is set to any value other than 0, then ROWID level granularity of information will not be available in the events, even if the DCN_NOTIFY_ROWIDS option is set to true.
 DCN_NOTIFY_ROWIDS Database change events will include row-level details, such as operation type and ROWID.
 DCN_QUERY_CHANGE_NOTIFICATION Activates query change notification instead of object change notification.
 Note: This option is available only when running against an 11.0 database.

-Table 26-1 Continuous Query Notification Registration Options ------------ ------------------------- --
+Table 28-1 (Cont.)
+Continuous (uery Notification Registration Options ------------------- -------- ---------------- ------ --------------------- -------------- ---------

-Option Description DCN_CLIENT_INIT_CONNECTION Specifies Client Initiated Continuous Query Notification, where the client application initiates a database connection, which the server uses to send change notifications to the client.
-NTF_LOCAL_HOST Specifies the IP address of the computer that will receive the notifications from the server.
+Option Description NTF_LOCAL_HOST Specifies the IP address of the computer that will receive the notifications from the server.
 NTF_LOCAL_TCP_PORT Specifies the TCP port that the driver should use for the listener socket.
 NTF_QOS_PURGE_ON_NTFN Specifies if the registration should be expunged on the first notification event.
 NTF_QOS_RELIABLE Specifies whether or not to make the notifications persistent, which comes at a performance cost.
 NTF_TIMEOUT Specifies the time in seconds after which the registration will be automatically expunged by the database.